William A. Ekwall: Federal judicial service

 Ekwall was nominated by President Franklin D. Roosevelt on January 19, 1942, to a seat on the United States Customs Court vacated by Judge Walter Howard Evans.
 He was confirmed by the United States Senate on February 9, 1942, and received his commission on February 13, 1942.
 Ekwall was initially appointed as a Judge under Article I, but the court was raised to Article III status by operation of law on July 14, 1956, and Ekwall thereafter served as an Article III Judge.
 His service terminated on October 16, 1956, due to his death.

-Death
+Death and burial

 Ekwall died while on vacation in Portland on October 16, 1956.
+He was interred in Portland Memorial Cemetery.

 Ekwall and his wife Lina and the couple had two daughters.
-He was interred in Portland Memorial Cemetery.